levyry/puncture/README.md

 ## resources

-i mainly used [RFC1952](https://datatracker.ietf.org/doc/html/rfc1952) for the GZIP header parsing, and [RFC1951](https://datatracker.ietf.org/doc/html/rfc1951) for the actual DEFLATE algorithm. other notable resource that helped me include:
+i mainly used [RFC1952](https://datatracker.ietf.org/doc/html/rfc1952) for the GZIP header parsing, and [RFC1951](https://datatracker.ietf.org/doc/html/rfc1951) for the actual DEFLATE algorithm. other notable resources that helped me include:

 * [`infgen`](https://github.com/madler/infgen) for viewing deflate streams with semantic information
 * [An Explanation of the Deflate Algorithm](https://zlib.net/feldspar.html) by Anteus Feldspar